 Geotechnical experts were called in to consult both parties and long negotiations ensued.
-In the end Kemijoki OY agreed to a nearly three meters lower damming limit than first planned for, which ensured that the ground water table at the antenna would always be at least a meter below the bottom of the foundation.
+In the end Kemijoki OY agreed to a damming limit nearly 3 m lower than first planned for, which ensured that the ground water table at the antenna would always be at least a metre below the bottom of the foundation.
 The company also agreed to put in insulation and a heating cable all around the foundation to protect against frost heave and to cover the operating costs of the heater for the lifetime of EISCAT.
-This agreement was made legally binding on Kemijoki OY by a decision in the water rights court on December 29, 1988.
+This agreement was made legally binding on Kemijoki OY by a decision in the water rights court on 29 December 1988.
 The heater and the insulation were put in the next summer.
 No problems related to the damming have been noticed since.

-650 9.
-The VHF system
+10 The VHF system

-The 1971 Feasibility Study (the "Green Book") put forth strong arguments for a VHF system.
+The 1971 feasibility study (the Green Book) put forth strong arguments for a VHF system.
 Foremost among these was the ability to make measurements in conditions of very low electron density, in the mesosphere and the bottom of the E layer and in the topside ionosphere at altitudes well above 1000 km, where it was expected that it would detect the theoretically predicted "polar wind".
-The Green Book only contained a rough outline of the envisaged system, but the concept soon matured into a very ambitious design, comprising a 5 MW dual klystron transmitter, a 120 x 40 m parabolic trough antenna (Figure 4), steerable in the meridian plane between 30° N - 60° S, and a high-power RF switchyard, enabling operation in two distinct modes (Mode 1 and Mode 2).

-An overview of the system as first implemented is given in (Baron, 1986), but a recapitulation of its most important features is included below as a background to the long, costly and frustrating series of mishaps described in the following.
+The Green Book only contained a rough outline of the envisaged system, but the concept soon matured into a very ambitious design, comprising a 5 MW dual klystron transmitter, a 120 × 40 m parabolic trough antenna (Fig. 4), steerable in the meridian plane between 30° N-60° S, and a high-power RF switchyard, enabling operation in two distinct modes (Mode 1 and Mode 2).
+An overview of the system as first implemented is given in Baron (1986), but a recapitulation of its most important features is included below as a background to the long, costly and frustrating series of mishaps described in the following.

-665 Figure 4: The EISCAT VHF parabolic cylinder antenna at Tromsø.
-It is constructed as four individually tiltable 30x40 m reflector / feedline segments, which however must be electrically operated either as a single 120x40 meter aperture (Mode 1) or as two independent 60x40 meter apertures (Mode 2).
+Figure 6.
+The EISCAT VHF parabolic cylinder antenna at Tromsø.
+It is constructed as four individually tiltable 30×40 m reflector-feedline segments, which however must be electrically operated either as a single 120×40 m aperture (Mode 1) or as two independent 60×40 m apertures (Mode 2).
 Photo courtesy of Lars-Göran Vanhainen, Swedish Institute of Space Physics (IRF).

 Mode 1 was optimised for maximum sensitivity.
-One klystron would drive all 128 horizontal dipoles in the antenna feed and the other klystron would drive all 128 vertical dipoles, making it possible to transmit either linearly or circularly polarized signals and to change the polarization on a pulse-by-pulse basis.
+One klystron would drive all 128 horizontal dipoles in the antenna feed, and the other klystron would drive all 128 vertical dipoles, making it possible to transmit either linearly or circularly polarised signals and to change the polarisation on a pulse-by-pulse basis.
 With separate receiver chains for the two sets of dipoles, both total signal power and spectrum and Faraday rotation phase as functions of range could be recovered.
-In Mode 2, the antenna would be electrically split into two 60 x 40 m "half antennas", configured for circular polarization and fed by one klystron each.
+In Mode 2, the antenna would be electrically split into two 60×40 m "half antennas", configured for circular polarisation and fed by one klystron each.
 The two antenna halves could then be independently pointed in different directions both in elevation and in azimuth, effectively creating a dual beam system at the expense of sensitivity.
-However, for either mode to work as intended, there had to be two working klystrons in the transmitter, and precisely this turned out to be easier said than done...
+However, for either mode to work as intended, there had to be two working klystrons in the transmitter, and precisely this turned out to be easier said than done.